JoshData/semweb-dotnet/README.txt

 Run make if you're in Linux.
 Nothing complicated here.
 You'll need Mono installed (and the MySQL/Connector and Sqlite Client DLLs for SQL database support, optionally).
-It'll build .NET 1.1 binaries to the bin directory and .NET 2.0 binaries with generics to the bin_generics directory.
+It'll build .NET 1.1 binaries to the bin_net11 directory and .NET 2.0 binaries with generics to the bin directory.

 A MonoDevelop solution file (semweb.mds) and a Visual Studio 2005 solution